 Recently Analogue released ‘OpenFPGA’, a piece of software which developers could port their ‘cores’ (the recreation of the original console) to their variety of hardware.
 The Pocket, after being ‘jailbroken’ and loaded up with OpenFPGA, can now play ROMs, as well as your original game cartridges.

 It’s a little weird to be talking about the PlayStation 2 these days.
 A lot of the titles that made it such a fantastic device have since been ported over to more modern hardware.
-Shadow of the Colossus, Final Fantasy X, and XII, have all seen rereleases at some point in time.
+Shadow of the Colossus, Final Fantasy X, and XII, have all seen rereleases at some point.
 So why recommend the PS2?

 Well, it’s the real niche titles that you should be looking at.
 The PlayStation 2 was that critical point in becoming this massive jukebox for B-tier games that only weirdos could potentially want to seek out.